Compare coded results for inter-rater reliability

 attributes containing metadata (raters, n, call).

-Metrics computed by measurement level:
+Metrics by measurement level (predefined-unit comparisons):

 Nominal: alpha_nominal, kappa (Cohen's/Fleiss'), percent_agreement